symfony/symfony-docs/components/form.rst

     // ... (see the previous CSRF Protection section for more information)

-    // add the FormExtension to Twig
+    // adds the FormExtension to Twig
     $twig->addExtension(new FormExtension());

-    // create your form factory as normal
+    // creates a form factory
     $formFactory = Forms::createFormFactoryBuilder()
         // ...
         ->getFormFactory();